The Great Men. Norbert and Bob

 Before the Storm

-An accident accounted for the 86 race and the following year Bob did not even get to drive a lap as his 962C was the highest profile victim of the engine problems that afflicted the Porsche competitors during the opening stint of the race.
-It was not Bosch’s finest hour.
+Teammate Jochen Mass was involved in someone else’s accident, which accounted for the 86 race and the following year Bob did not even get to drive a lap as his 962C was the highest profile victim of the engine problems that afflicted the Porsche competitors during the opening stint of the race.
+It was not Bosch’s finest hour but the real villain of the story was poor quality fuel supplied by the ACO.

 Porsche at Porsche Curves